BUTR/BUTR.CrashReport/README.md

 ```

 ## Tools

+BUTR.CrashReport provides the following tools:
-`BUTR.CrashReport.Bannerlord.Tool` - provides the ability to conver a ZIP crash report format to the HTML crash report format
+* `BUTR.CrashReport.Bannerlord.Tool` - converts a ZIP crash report format to the HTML crash report format
-`BUTR.CrashReport.Bannerlord.Parser` - parses the old crash reports for Bannerlord that didn't use the new Json format (pre version 13)
+* `BUTR.CrashReport.Bannerlord.Parser` - parses old crash reports for Bannerlord that didn't use the new Json format (pre version 13)

+## Versioning
+BUTR.CrashReport follows semantic versioning.
+Only changes related to the JSON model will affect the versioning.